 Starting at Dunwoody Pines Retirement Community in Dunwoody, Georgia, Activity Director Ashley Hurd is getting ready for a Rocking 4th of July Celebration from 3:30-5:00 pm in the North Atrium.
 It starts with a parade for staff and residents.
 Then the feast begins with BBQ chicken sliders, potato salad, watermelon stars, patriotic Oreo dippers, and Red, White & Blue Punch.
 The soundtrack for the event will be provided by local musician Craig Gleason who will sing and play summertime tunes on his guitar.

-On the other side of the country, Kelsay Renzelman, Activity Director at Park Wood Assisted Living Community in Surprise, Arizona has a bang-up holiday prepared for residents and family members.
+On the other side of the country, Kelsay Renzelman, Activity Director has a bang-up holiday prepared for residents and family members.
 The day starts with entertainment and a jewelry vendor before Chef Chuck sets out his delicious lunch menu, featuring BBQ Ribs, Summer Squash Soup, Mixed Green Salad, Corn on the Cob, Coleslaw, Watermelon and a Red, White, and Blue Cheesecake.

 After lunch, the fun kicks into gear with a somewhat old-fashioned, somewhat new-fangled carnival.
 Residents can choose between an Uncle Sam-themed Bean Bag Toss or the more modern version of bean bag tossing known as Corn Hole.
 The carnival also features a hole of Goofy Golf, a patriotic-themed Ring Toss, and games of Ping Pong ball tossing and Match-a-Duck, where players try to remember and match the numbers hidden on the bottom of several identical rubber ducks to win a prize.